no-nonsense-dev/use-form/README.md

 - `validateOnChange` - Array of field names to validate when they are changed, not only on blur.
 - `validateOnBlur` - Array of field names to validate when they are blurred.
 If provided, will override default behaviour and disable validation on blur for all fields, except those provided.
 - `validateOnSubmit` - Array of field names to validate when form is submitted.
 If provided, will override default behaviour and disable validation on submit for all fields, except those provided.
+- `rerenderOnValidation` - Boolean to rerender the component when any field is validated.
+Defaults to `true`.
+- `rerenderOnChange` - Boolean to rerender the component when form is changed.
+Defaults to `false`.
+- `rerenderOnSubmit` - Boolean to rerender the component when form is submitted.
+Defaults to `false`.
+Note that since `handleSubmit` triggers `validateAll`, setting this option won't have any effect if `rerenderOnValidation` is set to `true`.
+- `disableRerenders` - Array of field names that, if changed or validated, won't trigger a rerender.
+- `resetOnUnmount` - Boolean to reset `values`, `errors` and `valids` when component is unmounted.
+Defaults to `true`.
+If set to `false`, please make sure to give a unique `formName` to each instance of `useForm`.

 ### Returned values